 The First National Bank Of Whiting

-The First National Bank Of Whiting in Indiana printed $520,000 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1902 and stopped printing money in 1932, which equals a 31 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Whiting issued 4 different types and denominations of national currency.
+The First National Bank Of Whiting in Iowa printed $247,900 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1916 and stopped printing money in 1933, which equals a 18 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Whiting issued 3 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Whiting was located in Lake County.
-It was assigned charter number 6526.
+For the record, The First National Bank Of Whiting was located in Monona County.
+It was assigned charter number 10861.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Whiting also printed 8,888 sheets of $10 1902 blue seal national bank notes.
-That is a fairly standard sheet output for a national bank issuing blue seals.
-You likely aren’t dealing with a super common or a super rare bank note.
+The First National Bank Of Whiting in Iowa printed 4,827 sheets of $10 1902 blue seal national bank notes.
+Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note